LiviuCP/Matrix/README.md

 2) Inside the Matrix source directory create a ThirdParty directory with subdirectories Fractions/lib and Fractions/include
 3) From the build directory of the Fractions repo, subdirectory FractionLib copy the whole content to Fractions/lib
 4) From the cloned Fractions repo, subdirectory FractionLib copy the .h files to Fractions/include
+5) In the .pro file of TypeDependentTests uncomment the FractionMatrixTests subproject
-5) Uncomment the DEFINES=FRACTION in FractionMatrixTests.pro, then build and run FractionMatrixTests
+6) Uncomment the DEFINES=FRACTION in FractionMatrixTests.pro, then build and run FractionMatrixTests

 2. ESSENTIAL FUNCTIONALITY